JDElite Flowchart Builder User Guide

 The Settings dialog applies to all supported diagram types.
 It can be invoked at any time from the Settings icon on the toolbar:

-The General tab of Settings dialog offers several different selection options.
-The Horizontal direction apply to flowcharts only.
-Some of the selections can be changed at any time during the diagram design without affecting the previous work:
+The General tab of Settings dialog offers several different options.
+The Horizontal direction applies to flowcharts only.
+Changes to most of the options will not affect the earlier design work.

-The Colors tab of Settings dialog allows to select the background and/or foreground colors, as well as borders, of all particular node types, as well as other common graphical elements.
-The selections usually affect the current diagram and are saved in its output JSON file, from where the values are read the next time the file is open.
-In addition any current set of color selections can be saved as a named color scheme from the next Schemes tab.
+The Colors tab allows to select the background and/or foreground colors, as well as the border colors, of the node types and the other common graphical elements.
+The selections usually affect the currently opened diagram and will be saved in its output JSON file.
+These values will be displayed in the diagram the next time the file is open.
+In addition, any current set of color selections can be saved as a named color scheme from the Schemes tab.

-The Schemes tab of Settings dialog allows to save named color selections in local configuration files for further reuse.
+The Schemes tab allows to save named color selections in a local configuration file for further reuse.
 There are 3 built-in color schemes: default, blueSplash and greenSplash.
-The selected scheme in the top left drop-down is used by all new diagrams.
-The particular color selections from Colors tab may overwrite the scheme colors for the current diagram.
+The selected scheme will be applied when creating new diagrams.
+However, the specific color selections may be overwritten later on as desired.

-The editor has a proprietary file system browser that is accessible when a server connection is available.
-It has full access to the file system for easy navigation to open, save and delete files, and to display, create and delete folders.
-The created diagrams, in JSON format, can be saved in existing folders or in newly created ones.
-Currently it is implemented for Windows.
+The editor has a proprietary file system browser that is accessible as long as a server connection is available.
+Its full access to the file system makes it possible to easily open, save and delete files, as well as to display, create and delete folders.
+The created diagrams, in JSON format, can be saved in the existing folders or in newly created ones.
+Currently the file browser works under Windows.
 The server connection uses node.js.

-The actions of the buttons on the top of the file browser are:
+The actions prompted by the buttons on the top of the file browser are as follows:

 - Move one level up